TimTheBig/geo-3d/README.md

 ## 3D Geospatial Primitives, Algorithms, and Utilities

 ### TODO
-- move all types to 3d
-- make all methuds work with 3d
+- make all methods work with 3d
-- fix doctests/tests
+- fix all doctests/tests
-- valume calculations
+- add volume calculation mod

-The `geo` crate provides geospatial primitive types such as `Point`, `LineString`, and `Polygon`, and provides algorithms and operations such as:
+The `geo-3d` crate provides geospatial primitive types such as `Point`, `LineString`, and `Polygon`, and provides algorithms and operations such as:
 - Area and centroid calculation
 - Simplification and convex hull operations
 - Euclidean and Haversine distance measurement